 New Details of “Star Wars” Experiment Released

-The three-star Air Force general said the main objective of the experiment had been to obtain data on what rocket plumes look like in space beyond the earth’s atmosphere.
+Abrahamson said the main objective of last Friday’s experiment had been to obtain data on what rocket plumes look like in space beyond the earth’s atmosphere.
 That information is essential, he explained, for the development of sensors and guidance systems for small rockets that could be launched from ″garages in space″ to shoot down enemy missiles.

 Without the pressure of the earth’s atmosphere to keep a rocket plume streaming in a straight line from the bottom of a missile, the plume expands and even envelopes a missile flying through space, the general said.
 It thus becomes critical to develop sensors that can guide a rocket to impact against a missile body without being confused by the ball of hot exhaust gases, he said.

-The broad outlines of the experiment, which began with the successful launch of a NASA Delta rocket from Cape Canaveral, Fla., had been disclosed previously by officials speaking anonymously.
+The broad outlines of the $150 million experiment, which began with the successful launch of a NASA Delta rocket from Cape Canaveral, Fla., had been disclosed previously by officials speaking anonymously.

 Among Thursday’s disclosures, as outlined by Abrahamson and Rendine:

 -From start to finish, the equipment needed for the experiment was designed and fabricated within 14 months - almost matching Abrahamson’s goal of one year.